AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 ------

 .
 To install mkdocs :

 	- $ pip install mkdocs

 .
 To create new mkdocs project :

 	- $ python -m mkdocs new [name of the project]

 .
 To preview your documentation, you need to locate in the docs directory created with the last command and then run:

 	- $ python -m mkdocs serve

-	- to the preview Then browse within the output https address returned with command,
+.
+To the preview Then browse within the output https address returned with command,

 	for more guidance on mkdocs see https://www.mkdocs.org/user-guide/